bytex-solutions/snamp/docs/performance.md

 Short-lived objects are being created for each attribute request or operation execution from monitoring & management tool, and notification delivery to monitoring & management tool.
 These objects are never being placed into **Old Generation** but require a right tunes size of **Young Generation Heap** (Eden and Survivor spaces).
 The number of short-lived objects depends on the number of requests per second.

-Long-lived objects are being created for each connected managed resource and resource adapter.
-So, resource adapter instance and resource connector instance are long-lived objects.
+Long-lived objects are being created for each connected managed resource and gateway.
+So, gateway instance and resource connector instance are long-lived objects.
 Changing of SNAMP configuration causes releasing long-lived objects in **Old Generation Heap** (Tenured space).
 Therefore, if you expect frequent reconfiguring then setup the large OldGen heap (to avoid pauses).

 ### Throughput first
 If peak application performance is the first priority and there are no pause time requirements (or pauses of 1 second or longer are acceptable), then select the parallel collector with `-XX:+UseParallelGC`.
 You might also specify `-XX:+UseParallelOldGC` if you expect frequent SNAMP reconfiguring.